-1. Walk Him When It's Cool
+1. Walk Your Dog When It's Cool

-2. Toughen His Paws
+2. Toughen Your Dog's Paws

-3. Stay On The Grass
+3. Stay On The Grass When It's Hot

 If you end up taking your dog out during the warmer times of the day, be sure to stay on the grass and stick to shady areas.
 Stay away from sidewalks or any paved areas to avoid burning.
 A shady park can be a great place to take your dog on a warm afternoon.